saucelabs/sauce-docs/docs/dev/api/jobs.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Jobs REST API methods allows you to review and edit the metadata associated with the tests you are running on Sauce Labs.
-You can also start and stop tests, delete jobs, and filter lists of jobs by a variety of attributes, such as owner, time period, build, or environment.
+The Jobs API methods allow you to review and edit the metadata associated with the tests you are running on Sauce Labs.
+You can also stop tests, delete jobs, and filter lists of jobs by a variety of attributes, such as owner, time period, build, or environment.

 > **NOTE:** These calls are specific to jobs running in simulation.
 For methods related to Real Device testing, see [Real Device API Methods](rdc).

+Refer to [Getting Started](/dev/api) for Authentication and Server information.

 ## Jobs Methods